 - Overall usage limits: 10,000 requests per minute, per application and 600 requests per minute, per user.
 Google calculates these limits within a one-minute sliding window.

-header that shows the number of calls Nylas made to the Google APIs, and a Nylas-Gmail-Quota-Usage
+header that shows the number of calls it’s made to the Google APIs, and a Nylas-Gmail-Quota-Usage

-header for requests to the Nylas Messages, Folders, Threads, Attachments, and Drafts APIs that shows how much of your Gmail API quota Nylas used for your request.
-You can monitor these headers and space out your requests to avoid being rate-limited.
+header for requests to Nylas’ Drafts, Messages, Threads, Folders, and Attachments endpoints that shows how much of your Google API quota Nylas used for your request.
+We recommend monitoring these headers and spacing out your requests to avoid being rate-limited.

 Microsoft rate limits